Have you ever seen a palace made of corn?

 Gone are the fiberglass green-and-yellow onion domes, replaced by airy steel versions.
 A new marquee, larger corn murals and a walkout balcony have been added outside.
 And in perhaps the most modern touch of a $4 million renovation, the palace's night face now features LED lighting that plays dramatically across the building.

-"It needed a facelift," said Katie Knutson, director of the Mitchell Convention and Visitors Bureau.
+"It needed a facelift," said Katie Knutson.
+She is the director of the Mitchell Convention and Visitors Bureau.
 "It needed something to draw a different crowd."

-The redesign hasn't pleased everyone in Mitchell, a town of about 15,000.
+The redesign hasn't pleased everyone in Mitchell.
+It is a town of about 15,000.

-Catina Kost, a Mitchell native who owns a consignment shop on Main Street, said some people think the "Las-Vegasy" look is too much of a change.
-She said some of the negativity might have come from the months-long delay between the old domes' removal and the new domes going into place.
+Catina Kost is a Mitchell native who owns a consignment shop on Main Street.
+She said some people think the "Las-Vegasy" look is too much of a change.
+Some of the negativity may have come from the months-long delay between the old domes' removal and the new domes going into place, she said.